Park Lee-chun

-Park Lee-chun (born July 26, 1947) is former South Korean football player and manager.
+Park Lee-chun (born July 26, 1947) is a former South Korean football player and manager.
 He played for the South Korea national football team from 1969 to 1974.
 In the 1972 AFC Asian Cup, he scored four goals and led South Korea to become runners-up.
 After retirement, he managed South Korean under-20 team in the 1997 FIFA World Youth Championship.